 Fear of Abandonment vs. Fear of Engulfment in ACoA Relationships

 Many ACoAs experience one of the most exhausting relationship dynamics there is: wanting closeness and fearing it at the same time.
 Too distant and the panic sets in.
 Too close and the alarm starts ringing.
 This push-pull — pursuing when someone pulls away, withdrawing when someone gets close — isn’t confusion or mixed signals.
-It’s the logical result of growing up with caregivers who were both the source of comfort AND the source of fear.
+It’s the logical result of growing up with caregivers who were both the source of comfort and the source of fear.

 Too Close, Too Far — Never Just Right

-One of the most confusing aspects of the ACoA relational experience is the simultaneous pull toward and away from intimacy.
+One of the most confusing aspects of the ACoA relational experience is this simultaneous pull toward and away from intimacy.
 You want closeness — deeply, desperately.
 You want to be known, to be loved, to have a relationship where you can finally put down the armor.
 And at the same time, closeness feels terrifying.
 The closer someone gets, the more the alarm bells ring.
+This isn’t contradiction or confusion — it’s the logical result of having learned, in childhood, that the people who love you are also the people who hurt you.
+That closeness means vulnerability, and vulnerability means danger.
+The nervous system learned to want connection and to fear it simultaneously, and it’s been running that program ever since.

-The abandonment-engulfment bind is a relational pattern common in ACoAs in which a person simultaneously fears being abandoned (left alone, rejected, unloved) and fears being engulfed (swallowed up, controlled, losing their sense of self).
+The abandonment-engulfment bind is a relational pattern common in adult children of alcoholics (ACoAs) in which a person simultaneously fears being abandoned — left alone, rejected, unloved — and fears being engulfed — swallowed up, controlled, or losing their sense of self.
 This creates a push-pull dynamic in relationships: pursuing when someone pulls away, withdrawing when someone gets close.
-In plain terms: you want them to come closer, and the moment they do, you need them to back up — and you can’t always explain why to yourself, let alone to them.
-The bind is a nervous system adaptation to early caregiving experiences that were both unreliable and boundary-violating.
+First described systematically in the ACoA literature by therapist and author Janet Geringer Woititz, EdD, whose pioneering work identified the characteristic relational contradictions that develop in alcoholic families, this bind reflects an early adaptive strategy that has outlasted its usefulness.

 Fear of Abandonment: The Roots and the Patterns

 Fear of abandonment is one of the most universal ACoA experiences.
 When a parent is unreliable — present one day, absent or frightening the next — the child’s nervous system learns to be hypervigilant about the availability of attachment figures.
 Will they be here?
 Will they leave?
 Will they be angry?
 This hypervigilance becomes the baseline for all subsequent relationships.
+The child doesn’t learn to relax into connection; she learns to monitor it constantly, watching for the first signs of withdrawal.

 In adulthood, fear of abandonment shows up in many ways: the inability to tolerate a partner’s temporary unavailability without catastrophizing, the tendency to cling or pursue when someone creates distance, the difficulty ending relationships even when they’re clearly harmful, and the deep-seated belief that if someone truly knew you, they would leave.
 This fear is not irrational — it’s a nervous system memory of what happened when the people you depended on weren’t there.